ASDFDev/asdfdev.github.io/index.md

-`This project is NOT endrosed by Singapore Polytechnic and it DOES NOT help you to circumvent the system`
+`This project is not endrosed by Singapore Polytechnic nor does it help you to circumvent the attendance taking system.`